-One reason for interest in knowing that the fibers are contractible is that this can be used to give a new proof of the Fomin-Shapiro Conjecture, as discussed in Section ~\ref{s:fsConj}.
+Theorem B is proven in Propositions~\ref{p:fiberNerve} and~\ref{c:dualBlock}.
+This bridge to subword complexes allows us to use gallery-connectedness and other properties of subword complexes to prove in Lemma ~\ref{intersect-with-simplex} for any $p\in U(\delta (i_1,\dots ,i_d))$ that for some $K>0$ where $\Delta_K^{d-1}$ denotes the $(d-1)$-simplex consisting of the points $(t_1,\dots ,t_d)\in \RR_{\ge 0}^d$ whose coordinates sum to $K$.

-\begin{remark} One might hope for each fiber $f_{(i_1,\dots ,i_d)}^{-1}(p)$ to be a closed ball, or at least to be ``pure'', namely for all of its maximal cells to have the same dimension as each other.
+\begin{remark} One might hope that each fiber $f_{(i_1,\dots ,i_d)}^{-1}(p)\cap \RR_{\ge 0}^d$ is a closed ball, or at least is ``pure'', namely that all of its maximal strata (in its stratification induced by the natural cell stratification of $\RR_{\ge 0}^d$) have the same dimension as each other.
 However, there are counterexamples to both of these statements.